Hilzu/create-ts-node/README.md

 Project creation is tested with the combination (matrix) of supported Node.js versions, package managers and operating systems.

+## Dockerfile in project

+A `Dockerfile` is included in the project to build a Docker image.
+It is based on the official Node.js image and follows the [best practices][docker-node-best-practices] for Node.js Docker images.

 ## Having issues?

 If there are any issues with the template, please [open an issue][new-issue].